 Redman, who has been a judge since the first Amelia Island concours in 1995 and was its honorary chairman in 2000, explains that – even for VIPs like judges and concours car owners – merely reaching the site of the Pebble Beach show can be difficult, while at Amelia Island, they simply walk a short distance to the field of dreams from their rooms at the adjacent Ritz-Carlton.

 Amelia Island's concours is more user-friendly for spectators, who can park at the Fernandina Beach Municipal Airport and catch a shuttle to and from the event.

-Auctions also make the Amelia Island car show special, according to Redman.
-Even way back in 2011, the RM Auction at The Ritz-Carlton, held the Saturday before the concours, posted a record-breaking $24.3 million in the sale of 103 classics.
-The star, a 1952 Ferrari 340 Mexico Coupe, brought in $4.29 million.
-Tickets for the auction run around $250, but the cars that will be auctioned can be viewed for free the day before.
+Auctions also make the Amelia Island Concours d’Elegance special, according to Redman.
+Even way back In 2011, the RM Auction at The Ritz-Carlton, held the Saturday before the concours, posted a record-breaking $70.9 million in the sale of 103 classics.
+The star, a 1937 Bugatti Type 57S Cabriolet, brought in $7.7 million.
+Tickets for the auction must be purchased, but the cars that will be auctioned can be viewed for free the day before.

 Judging of the Amelia Island car show is done in the morning; the parade of winning vehicles and the presentation of awards fills the afternoon.
 Winning owners admire their awards and accept congratulations from peers who silently vow to return with an even better car next year.

 By dusk, the car curious are home perusing the photo-filled program and dreaming of what might be in the garage some day.